DevDasPratap/DevDasPratap/README.md

-I'm a software Developer and tech enthusiast who is passionate about creating technology to elevate people, and building community Where sharing of knowledge is very easy.
-I'm mostly prefer Javascript (till now 😊) as Programming Language.
+I'm a software Developer and tech enthusiast who is passionate about creating technology to elevate people and building a community Where sharing of knowledge is very easy.
+I mostly prefer Javascript (till now 😊) as a Programming Language.
-I enjoy working with Nodejs, REST API's, Mongodb and much more.
+I enjoy working with Nodejs, REST APIs, ,MongoDB and much more.

 ## Find me around the web 🌎:
 - Connect me on <a href="https://www.linkedin.com/in/DevDasPratap/">LinkedIn</a> 💼
-- You can Contact me: DevDasPratap@gmail.com 📫
+- You can Contact me: Contact.Pratap.Das@gmail.com 📫

 ### Who am I:question: